Employment Programs, Planning & Exemptions

 Components of the Employment Strategy for Persons with Disabilities include:

-- Employment services and supports available to persons with disabilities through the Employment Program of British Columbia (EPBC) launched April 2, 2012.
+- Employment services and supports available to persons with disabilities through WorkBC Employment Services (ES) launched April 2, 2012.

 This comprehensive program integrates Canada-BC Labour Market Development Agreement (LMDA) programs, and the former ministry income assistance employment programs, including the Employment Program for Persons with Disabilities (EPPD), to provide one-stop access to a range of employment services available to all unemployed British Columbians.

 - Self-Employment Program (SEP) for Persons with Disabilities (PWD) and Persons with Persistent Multiple Barriers (PPMB)

 SEP is a program of income reviews which determine business deductions and exemptions for the use of eligible Persons with Disabilities or Persons with Persistent Multiple Barriers clients who are, or wish to become, self-employed.

 - Minister's Council on Employment and Accessibility